Maesteg: Culture

-Maesteg has a tradition of music and theatre.
-There are many local groups providing music styles from the traditional male voice choir music and Curtain Up Youth Theatre to the more modern rock band, Funeral for a Friend, who originally hail from Maesteg.

-Maesteg has a rich tradition of singing, especially in choirs.
-At present, there are three male voice choirs: Cor Meibion Maesteg A'r Cylch (Maesteg and District Male Voice Choir), Cor Meibion Glerwyr Maesteg Gleemen Male voice Choir, and Cor yr Hen Blwyf (the Old Parish Choir), The largest being Cor Meibion Maesteg.
-There are also two ladies choirs: Cor merched Cwm Llynfi (Llynfi Valley Ladies Choir) and Harmony Ladies Choir.
-There are two mixed choirs, Noteworthy mixed choir, and Take Note contemporary vocal group, the most untraditional of the Maesteg choirs.
+Maesteg has a tradition of music and theatre, including a rich tradition of singing.
+At present, there are two male voice choirs – Cor Meibion Maesteg A'r Cylch (Maesteg and District Male Voice Choir) and Maesteg Gleemen Male Voice Choir.
+Regarding competitions and awards, Maesteg Gleemen is the most successful MVC in the Llynfi Valley and Bridgend County Borough Council area.

+There is also a women's choir: Harmony Ladies Choir.
+There are two mixed groups, Noteworthy Choir and Take Note contemporary vocal group.

+Maesteg Musical Theatre Society (previously Maesteg Amateur Operatic Society) is a multi-award winning society which performs a musical and concert every year in Maesteg.

 Maesteg Children's Choir hosts many concerts throughout the year, and Curtain Up Youth Theatre has been performing musicals since the turn of the millennium.

-Artist Christopher Williams was born in Maesteg in 1873: seven of his paintings are on display in Maesteg Town Hall.
+The rock band Funeral for a Friend originates from Maesteg.

-The Welsh national anthem Hen Wlad Fy Nhadau was first performed in Maesteg, in the vestry of the original Capel Tabor which is now Maesteg Workingmen's Club.
+The Welsh national anthem "Hen Wlad Fy Nhadau" was first performed in Maesteg, in the vestry of the original Capel Tabor which is now Maesteg Workingmen's Club.

+The artist Christopher Williams was born in Maesteg in 1873: seven of his paintings are on display in the town hall.

 Media

-As part of Bridgend County Borough, the local radio station is 106.3 Bridge FM.
-Maesteg is also on the fringes of the broadcast area of the Swansea local radio stations The Wave and Swansea Bay Radio.
+As part of Bridgend County Borough, the local commercial radio station is Bridge FM.
+Maesteg is also on the fringes of the broadcast area of the Swansea-based local commercial radio stations Hits Radio South Wales, its sister station Greatest Hits Radio South Wales and Swansea Bay Radio, as well as local Internet based station, Radio Maesteg.
 The town is also served by three local newspapers: The Glamorgan Gazette, published weekly, has its main office in Bridgend, but prints news related to Maesteg; The Gem, formerly The Recorder, a free weekly, printed in Cowbridge, and The Llynfi News, a free monthly paper, based in Maesteg.

 Sport

 Maesteg is home to Maesteg Park A.F.C. an association football team founded in 1945 and affiliated to the Football Association of Wales.
 There are four Welsh Rugby Union teams in Maesteg.
-The oldest is Maesteg RFC founded in 1877, while Maesteg Harlequins RFC were formed in the 1920s.
-Other rugby union teams from the area include Nantyffyllon RFC, and Maesteg Celtic RFC.
-Rugby league is also played in the town with South Wales Scorpions playing in the 3rd tier, Championship 1.
+The oldest is Maesteg RFC, founded in 1877, while Maesteg Harlequins RFC was formed in the 1920s.
+Other rugby union teams from the area include Nantyffyllon RFC and Maesteg Celtic RFC.
+For a time, Maesteg was also home to the now-defunct rugby league team South Wales Scorpions.

 The town is home to two cricket clubs.
-Maesteg Cricket Club was founded in 1846.
-The team won the South Wales Cricket Association League Cup in 2016.
-Maesteg Celtic Cricket Club are based at Garth Welfare Park.
-They have won the Welsh Cup three times and the first division of the South Wales Cricket Association on seven occasions, including a record four times consecutively.
+Maesteg Cricket Club was founded in 1846 and won the South Wales Cricket Association League Cup in 2016.
+Maesteg Celtic Cricket Club is based at Garth Welfare Park; they have won the Welsh Cup three times and the first division of the South Wales Cricket Association on seven occasions, including a record four times consecutively.
 Both clubs play in the South Wales Cricket Association Division 1.